 This group is composed of employees classified as administrative/professional with titles of Engineer/Technician II, CAD Specialist, Production Associate, etc. Employees in this category are represented by the United Auto Workers (UAW).
-There were 12 employees in this group, including 2 minorities.
+There were 13 employees in this group, including 2 minorities.

 Positions are always advertised internally pursuant to the applicable collective bargaining agreement.
 If the position is not filled internally, advertising is done locally and/or regionally and/or nationally.
-There were 3 employees hired into this job group, including 1 minority.
-The analysis shows that females are underrepresented as compared to availability by 2.
+There was 1 promotion within this job group.
+The analysis that females are underrepresented as compared to availability by 2.

-6l Food, Maintenance & Police
+61 Food, Maintenance & Police

 This group is composed of hourly employees with titles of Mechanic, Senior Electrician, Steam Plant Operator, Plumber and Trades Specialist.
 Employees in this category are represented by the American Association of State, County, and Municipal Employees (AFSCME).
-There were 26 employees in this group, including 1 female and 2 minorities.
+There were 23 employees in this group, including 1 female and 1 minority.

 Positions are always advertised internally pursuant to the applicable collective bargaining agreement.
 If the position is not filled internally, advertising is done locally.
-There were 3 hires into this job group.
-The analysis shows that females are underrepresented as compared to availability by 2 and minorities are underrepresented as compared to availability by 2.
+There were 2 hires in this job group.
+The analysis shows that minorities are underrepresented as compared to availability by 3.